JAMKT/react-chat-app/README.md

 ### Pre-requisites
 Before starting to work on this project, you must have Node.js installed on your machine.

+Also, check out the guidelines used in this project [here](https://github.com/JAMT-UCN/coding-guidelines).

 ### Quick start
 ```
 # Install dependencies on the server side